JerBouma/StravaAnalysis/README.md

 ## StravaAnalysis
 With limitations to Strava's free version, it becomes increasingly difficult to properly analyse your data.
-Next to that being able to fully "own" your data can be very valuable.
+Next to that, being able to fully "own" your data can be very valuable.
 This package makes that possible.

-The goal with this package to obtain all sports data to do your own personal analysis.
-Therefore, you do not have to rely on 3rd party software or Strava, to calculate the necessary metrics.
-As you can have different goals than Strava can give you, the collection of data via their API can prove to be of help to translate your goals to numbers and see actual progression over time between activities (that might not even be linked to each other via Strava).
+The goal of this package is to obtain all of your sports data from Strava so you are able to perform your own personal analysis.
+With the amount of data you should be able to (visually) compare any activity and calculate any metric you might require.
+Therefore, you do not have to rely on 3rd party software or Strava.
+As you can have a variety goals, the collection of data via Strava's API can prove to be of help to translate these goals to numbers and see actual progression over time between activities (that might not even be linked to each other via Strava).

 ![](Examples/StravaAnalysis.png)

 ## Initial Setup
-To get started you need to install the package and obtain a Strava API.
-The steps below you only have to do <u>once</u>.
+To get started you need to install the package via PyPi and obtain a Strava API (free).
+The steps below you only have to do once.
 Afterwards, the API is linked to your account and you can start using this package.

 ### Install the package
 1. `pip install StravaAnalysis`